khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/grouped-and-stacked-column-chart.md

 docs: in-progress
 ---

-Grouped and stacked column charts display two categories of data (one nested within another) moving across a time series.
+Grouped and stacked column charts display two dimensions of data (one nested within another) moving across a time series.

 ## Usage

-There are three categories of data displayed on grouped and stacked column charts:
+There are three dimensions of data displayed on grouped and stacked column charts:
-- **Groups**: The first category is represented by a group of columns.
+- **Groups**: The first dimension is represented by a group of columns.
-- **Stacks**: The second nested category is represented as a stacked column.
+- **Stacks**: The second nested dimension is represented as a stacked column.
 - **Series**: The time series is represented across the X-axis.

 ## Variants